Body snatching: United Kingdom

 There were several methods used in obtaining a corpse.
-Once such was digging down to the head-end of the coffin and breaking the top open, using a rope or hook to grab the body by its neck and hoist it out of the coffin.
+One such was digging down to the head-end of the coffin and breaking the top open, using a rope or hook to grab the body by its neck and hoist it out of the coffin.
 Body snatchers were careful to put any clothing, jewelry, and personal belongings back into the coffin before refilling the hole, and trying to smooth out the gravesite as much as possible to look undisturbed.
 What distinguished body snatching from grave-robbing was the practice of returning belongings to the gravesite before moving on.
 Removing belongings from the corpse would make them liable to prosecution.